califano-lab/ARACNe3/README.md

 `git clone https://github.com/califano-lab/ARACNe3-CPP # Clone the repo`

 ## Building ARACNe3
-The C++20 standard is used when compiling `ARACNe3` into an executable.
+The C++20 standard is used when compiling `ARACNe3` into an executable.  `ARACNe3` utilizes multiple threads with OpenMP directives, so you must have libraries that support them installed.
+Here is _one_ example of how you might download OpenMP libraries on the latest version of MacOS, with homebrew[https://brew.sh] already installed.

+`brew install llvm libomp`

 Build the executable by cloning the repository and typing `make` in the command line, while in the repository base directory.
 You could also manually build the executable by compiling all C++ files and linking `ARACNe3` with object file dependencies in the manner below.
 Make sure to utilize all available runtime optimization compiler options.
 ### Compiling:
 ```
 g++ -std=c++20 -O3 -c NullModel.cpp; g++ -std=c++20 -O3 -c MatrixReglistIO.cpp; g++ -std=c++20 -O3 -c APMI.cpp; g++ -std=c++20 -O3 -c AlphaPruning.cpp; g++ -std=c++20 -O3 -c MaxEntPruning.cpp; g++ -std=c++20 -O3 -c RegWebFns.cpp; g++ -std=c++20 -O3 -c Consolidator.cpp